-In particular, the board of directors is committed to an identification and nomination process that will identify qualified women candidates.
-Accordingly, the Nominating and Governance Committee will seek to ensure that, whenever a nominee to the board of directors is being considered, that one or more women candidates is identified for consideration.
-Any necessary resources, including those of an executive search firm, are available to the Nominating and Governance Committee in identifying women or other diverse candidates.
+The Nominating and Governance Committee will ensure that, whenever a nominee to the board of directors is sought, that both women and ethnically diverse candidates are included in the short list of candidates identified for consideration.
+Any necessary resources, including those of a search firm, are available to the Nominating and Governance Committee.
 At the conclusion of each director recruitment process, the chair of the Nominating and Governance Committee will report to the board concerning the details of the recruitment process, the extent to which the objectives of the diversity policy have been achieved and, if the objectives have not been achieved, an account of the reasons.
-Through this process and the resulting representation of women on the board of directors, the Nominating and Governance Committee measures the effectiveness of the policy.
-As a result of the board's focus on recruiting women directors, 30% of the members of the board are women.